uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 ### Scripted

 1. From the root of the digital-infra-studio repo run the bootstrap.py script.
+The script accepts two arguments:
+ - -a, --app-name
+ - -e, --environments A comma separated list of environemnts to create

- e.g. ```python3 bootstrap -a test-app```
+ e.g. ```python3 bootstrap.py -a test-app -e dev,stage```

 2. Change to the newly created environemnt directory and run ```diginit```.